AmolShelke2/React-Foodie-app/README.md

 Fully Responsive Foodie Landing page created with ReactJS.
 I have already created this project with HTML CSS and JavaScript, but now I created it once again with React.
 By making seperate components and using useState hook.
+[Live Deployment link](https://react-foodie-app.vercel.app/)

 <hr>